- What are marketing personas and why do we use them?

 |Dave is looking for:||He wants an intranet where all files are stored centrally, and it’s easy to use.|

 By creating such a detailed persona, Robin is now able to create marketing material that’s a lot more focused.
-When she presents this persona – and the others she has designed – to the board, they are sure to be impressed.
+When she presents the personas she’s designed to the board, they are sure to be impressed.

 Giving those audience personas impact